EvanatorM/Weather-Script/README.md

 python weather.py
 ```

-## API Tokens
+## API Keys
-API tokens are not included in this repository.
+API keys are not included in this repository.
 Instead, they should be put in a config.py file (ignored by gitignore) inside of the src folder.
 The API key variables in config.py are as follows:

 `GEOCODE_API_KEY`: Google Geocode API key